anyscale/madewithml.github.io/docs/courses/mlops/product.md

     </div>

     - Alternatives considered
         - Currently, the tagging process involves adding tags into an input box but what if we could separate the process into sections like `frameworks`, `tasks`, `algorithms`, etc. to guide the user to add relevant tags.
+This is a very simple solution that should be A/B tested on and could even complement more sophisticated solutions.

 #### Feasibility